moment/momentjs.com/docs/moment/01-parsing/03-string-format.md

 `X` was added in version `2.0.0`.

-Unless you specify a timezone offset, parsing a string will create a date in the current timezone.
+Unless you specify a time zone offset, parsing a string will create a date in the current time zone.

 ```js
 moment("2010-10-20 4:30",       "YYYY-MM-DD HH:mm");   // parsed as 4:30 local time